saadahmedscse/ShortIntent/README.md

 * Min SDK 16 (Android Jellybean 4.1)
 * Written in Java

-A lightweight, easy-to-use Android library that lets us to keep data in shared preferences also with objects and much more features
+A lightweight, easy-to-use Android library that lets us to intent between two activities with transitions by just some simple steps.

 ## Installation